 What Is a Wether Goat ~ Why Add Them to Your Farm

-When researching livestock and farm animals, you might hear about wethered goats and how they can be beneficial.
-Here we explain what a wethered goat is and why diversifying with wethered goats might be a great next step to your herd.
+When researching livestock and farm animals, you might come across wethered goats.
+They’re known for their specific advantages, which is why diversifying with wethered goats might be a great next step for your herd.

-Read on to learn: What is a wether goat?
-How do they differ from bucks or normal male goats?
+This article will explain what a wether goat is and explore the reasons why they might be a valuable addition to your farm.
+Read on to learn: How do they differ from bucks or normal male goats?
 What benefits do they bring to your land, home, and goat herd?

 What Is a Wether Goat?